mrbossosity/connect/README.md

 ### Guests
 Guests are prompted to give their peer a username.
 This username is separate from the peer's uniquely generated peer ID, and is communicated to the host as a string passed in the `metadata` argument of the `.call()` method.

+### Handling Calls
+Upon joining a meeting, each guest peer sends a `MediaStream` object (captured from the front webcam) to the host via the `stream` argument of the `.call()` method:

-    var call = peer.call(hostID, myStream, {
+    var call = peer.call(hostID, aUserStream, {
         metadata: { 'username': username }
     })

-### Handling Calls
-Upon joining a meeting, each guest peer sends a `MediaStream` object (captured from the front webcam) to the host via the `stream` argument of the `.call()` method.
-The host sends its `MediaStream` in return upon answering the call.
+The host sends its `MediaStream` in return upon answering the call:
+(simplified and abridged code)

+    peer.on('call', (call) => {
+        //extract the guest's username from metadata
+        var peerName = call.metadata.username;
+        alert(`${peerName} joined the meeting!`);

+        //send own stream
+        call.answer(hostStream)
+    })

 The host also establishes a `DataConnection` with each guest.
 At this point, the host can see each guest's stream, but each guest can see only their own stream and the stream of the host.
 This is no problem for one-on-one meetings, but what about...

 *Group calls?*